mthrok/luchador/README.md

 ## RL Tutorials

-There are tutorials for funcamental concepts of Reinforcement Learning.
+There are tutorials for fundamental concepts of Reinforcement Learning.
 See [tutorial](tutorial) for the detail.